mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 AWS ELB is known to work.
 Components marked with **** can be optionally run on reputable third party object storage (storage PaaS).
 Google Cloud Storage and AWS S3 are known to work.
+For all PaaS solutions that involve configuring instances, it is strongly recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.

 ```plantuml
 @startuml 10k